-Abstracts for 2022 are invited under the following session-specific themes designed to build capacity, consider best practices and common problems, and sharing knowledge to strengthen cooperation:*
+Abstracts for 2022 are invited on themes designed to build capacity, consider best practices and common problems, and sharing knowledge to strengthen cooperation.
+Suggested panels include:

 -Use of deterrents: practice vs. theoretical including forfeiture, financial punishments (heavy fines) and criminal charges (imprisonment).

 -Critical assessment of current legislation and security resolutions.
 What lessons can be learned?